jbernhard/osu-hydro/README.md

 ### Equation of state

-The EOS table is generated at build time by the script `eos/generate-eos-table.py`, which blends a hadron resonance gas EOS at low temperature into the HotQCD EOS (http://inspirehep.net/record/1307761) at high temperature.
+The EOS table is generated at build time by the script `eos/generate-eos-table.py`, which connects a hadron resonance gas EOS at low temperature to a lattice EOS (HotQCD, http://inspirehep.net/record/1307761) at high temperature.
 Run `./generate-eos-table.py --plot` to visualize several important thermodynamic quantities.

 The EOS table has columns